Archived Levy CRM materials at Queens College/CUNY Rosenthal Library — NYC:

 Finding aid, and Documents (samples)

 What Did You Learn in School Today?
 Mississippi Freedom Summer's Challenge for Teaching Now

-In an interesting QC precedent to Mississippi Summer '64, Mike Wenger, Stan Shaw, Prof. Rachel Weddington and group of about 17 Queens College students staffed freedom schools in 1963 in Prince Edward County, VA, where public schools had been closed in the face of a federal de-segregation order.
-The Virginia volunteers later returned to QC to play major roles in campus civil rights activities.
+The summer of 1963, Mike Wenger, Stan Shaw, Prof. Rachel Weddington and about 17 QC students staffed freedom schools in Prince Edward County, VA, where public schools had been closed in opposition to a federal desegregation order.
+Those volunteers later returned to QC to play major roles in campus civil rights activities.

 Two activist Mississippians came to NYC to earn degrees at Q.C.
 Isaac Foster had been a leader in the Mississippi Freedom Labor Union and Freedom City.
 Frankye Adams-Johnson (activist, poet, fiction writer, and teacher ) worked with SNCC in MS, moved to NY, graduated from QC, and later returned to MS.

 A number of QC faculty — including Prof. Dean Savage and Rabbi Moshe Shur — participated in SCLC SCOPE's southern voter registration project.

 Two other QC grads who participated in the southern civil rights movement and continue in a host of related struggles are Joan Nestle and Martha Livingston.
 Many Queens College students attended the 1963 March on Washington for Jobs and Freedom and Elliot Linzer was a young volunteer with the national March's organizing committee.